Minneapolis Firefighter Kalimba Edwards Out To Prove She's 'Tough As Nails'

 MINNEAPOLIS (WCCO) — A Minneapolis fire captain is starring in a TV reality show competition that premieres next week.

 Kalimba Edwards was in California for six months this summer filming the new season of CBS’s “Tough as Nails.”
-The show pits 12 people against each other in physical competitions that test strength, life skills and mental toughness.READ MORE: Brooklyn Center Updates 'Cite And Release' Policies For Certain Low-Level Offenses, Other New Proposals Not Yet Implemented
+The show pits 12 people against each other in physical competitions that test strength, life skills and mental toughness.READ MORE: Mykia Carpenter Hears Own Voice Again After Stay Bullet Pierces Throat: 'I’m Not Letting It Stop Me'

 Edwards is competing for a $200,000 prize.